OptimistGuy03/OptimistGuy03/README.md

 - 🌱 **Learning**: React for Frontend Development, exploring Bootstrap for UI styling, and sharpening my problem-solving skills.
 - 👯 **Looking to collaborate on**: Web development projects, particularly Frontend/UI/UX, and any tech-driven challenges!
 - 💬 **Ask me about**: Web Development, SQL, Web Design, Basic Encryption, and more!
-- 📫 **How to reach me**: Feel free to connect with me on social, and let’s chat!

 ## 💻 Skills & Technologies